perslab/wgcna-toolbox/README.md

  3. Use the eigengenes to assign a kME value (pairwise correlation between gene and eigengene expression, a fuzzy module membership score) for each gene-module pair.
- 4. If anti_cor_action = "kME_reassign", reassign genes with a negative kME to another module more than 1.5 times the magnitude of the kME to their own module
+ 4. If anti_cor_action = "kME_reassign", reassign genes with a negative kME to another module more than 1.25 times the magnitude of the kME to their own module (experimental feature)
  5. Filter module for PPI enrichment to retain significant modules.
  6. Export as Robjects and .csv